-In this three-part blog series, we’re deep-diving into Microsoft Power Automate - one of Blueprint’s partners - and analyzing what Microsoft’s entrance into the RPA market means for the entire automation ecosystem.In part 1, we explored the impact of Microsoft Power Automate on the broader automation market and how its many benefits are causing organizations to take notice and seriously think about making the switch.
+In this three-part blog series, we deep-diving into Microsoft Power Automate - one of Blueprint’s partners - and analyze what Microsoft’s entrance into the RPA market means for the entire automation ecosystem.In part 1, we explored the impact of Microsoft Power Automate on the broader automation market and how its many benefits are causing organizations to take notice and seriously think about making the switch.

-Fittingly, in this second installment of our three-part series, we’ll be looking at the challenges and barriers organizations will face when trying to manually switch from their current RPA vendor to Microsoft Power Automate.
+Fittingly, in this second installment of our three-part series, we look at the challenges and barriers organizations face when trying to manually switch from their current RPA vendor to Microsoft Power Automate.

 Why RPA Programs Would Want to Switch to Microsoft Power Automate

 There are numerous reasons why an organization would want to switch to Microsoft Power Automate.
 On one hand, there are all the benefits that Power Automate delivers, including its attractive pricing, ease of use, and the ability to leverage and extend Microsoft’s ecosystem of tools and products.